nashville-software-school/client-side-mastery/book-1-the-novice/chapters/BASIC_EVENTS.md

 # Martin's Minimal Mockup

 > After an "urgent" email from Martin, you have agreed to meet him again at the coffee shop.
-He has "critical information" to show you that he "thought he made clear the first time we talked."
+He has "critical information" to tell you that he "thought he made clear the first time we talked."
 Just thinking about the email makes you sigh heavily as you pull into a parking spot and then head towards your meeting.
 >
-> You can the shop and see Martin in the back furiously scribbling on a legal pad, and head over to meet him.
-He greets you without smiling and turns his legal pad towards you, and blurts out, "We have a problem with the site."
+> You scan the shop and see Martin in the back furiously scribbling on a legal pad, and head over to meet him.
+He greets you without smiling, turns his legal pad towards you, and blurts out, "We have a problem with the site."
 >
 > You blink, and say, "Ok, what's the issue?"
 >
 > "I said I wanted a nice, clean site and right now I think it's way too 'busy'.
 Here's what I want."
 >
 > He takes his pencil and makes a stabbing motion towards the legal pad and says, "There's too much information on the page when it shows up.
-I was on the 'For the Halibut' web site and I noticed that they had these buttons that I could click on which showed these little windows in the middle of the screen."
+I was on the 'For the Halibut' web site, and I noticed that they had these buttons I could click on which then showed these little windows in the middle of the screen."
 >
 > "Oh, those are called dialogs," you interject patiently.
 >